cderici/cderici/README.md

 👋 Hi!
-I'm Caner, I'm a software engineer, and about to finish my PhD in Computer Science.
+I'm Caner([*](https://cderici.github.io/docs/audio/name-pronunciation.opus)), I'm a software engineer, and about to finish my PhD in Computer Science.

 🧙‍♂️ I have expertise in compilers and programming languages, and distributed systems.